dandjelkovic/dandjelkovic/README.md

 * Java Backend

 *What makes me happy at work?*
 * Useful and successful apps with clever user guidance.
-Easy communication with colleagues.
+* Easy communication with colleagues.
+* Clear responsibility and ownership of code

 *What drives me mad?*
-* Often switches from one language to another ( e.g. Swift -> Java)
+* Often switches from one language to another (e.g. Swift -> objC)
 * Screenshots of links or text.